-- 3.139 Policing within the Nottingham City area is provided by Nottinghamshire Police, through the Nottingham City division, which is sub-divided into a number of Neighbourhood Policing Areas (NPAs), each of which is headed by a Neighbourhood Policing Inspector (NPI).
-The key issue for policing relates to revenue funding for staffing rather than capital to support physical assets. - 3.140 Funding for local policing is agreed centrally and is part of a complex formula related to population and policing needs.
-Police budgets have recently been subject to severe budget cuts. - 3.141 In respect of the Strategic objectives and sites set out in the Core Strategy The Nottingham Police service commented that that no barriers were perceived in terms of gearing up police services for new development and that beat arrangements could be reorganised to accommodate changes associated with new development.
-They also identified that the physical attributes of a development design, layout, form and housing mix can influence the potential for crime and fear of crime and subsequently the levels/type of policing delivered.
-Police colleagues would encourage that these issues are considered as early as possible in the development process. - 3.142 Again, with reference to the Core Strategy regarding 5,500 homes at Clifton South (within Rushcliffe but close to Nottingham), the police services commented this would lead to a requirement for the provision of a new police station.
-Consultation has confirmed that this requires further review in the context of new approaches to Estate Strategies.
-No other specific constraints to the delivery of the Core Strategy were identified. - 3.143 However as new approaches to accommodating police services within local communities are considered, early discussion with LA's and developers is increasingly important to explore partnership opportunities for shared space and services.
-Nottinghamshire Police confirmed that contributions to support policing are likely to be required but this can only be assessed on a case by case basis considering the nature of development and type of units to be delivered.
+- 3.144 Policing within the Nottingham City area is provided by Nottinghamshire Police, through the Nottingham City division, which is sub-divided into a number of Neighbourhood Policing Areas (NPAs), each of which is headed by a Neighbourhood Policing Inspector (NPI).
+The key issue for policing relates to revenue funding for staffing rather than capital to support physical assets. - 3.145 Funding for local policing is agreed centrally and is part of a complex formula related to population and policing needs.
+Police budgets have recently been subject to severe budget cuts. - 3.146 In respect of the Strategic objectives and sites set out in the Core Strategy.
+The Nottingham Police service commented that barriers were perceived in terms of gearing up police services for new development and beat arrangements could be reorganised to accommodate changes associated with new development.
+They also stated that the physical attributes of a development design, layout, form and housing mix can influence the potential for crime and fear of crime and subsequently the levels/type of policing delivered.
+Police colleagues would encourage these issues to be considered as early as possible in the development process. - 3.147 With reference to the Core Strategy regarding 3,000 homes at Clifton South (within Rushcliffe but close to Nottingham), the police services consider that this would lead to a requirement for the provision of a new police station.
+This requires further review in the context of new approaches to Estate Strategies.
+No other specific constraints to the delivery of the Core Strategy were identified. - 3.148 As new approaches to accommodating police services within local communities are considered, early discussion with LA's and developers is increasingly important to explore partnership opportunities for shared space and services.
+Nottinghamshire Police confirmed that contributions to support policing are likely to be required but this can only be assessed on a case by case basis considering the nature of development and type of units proposed.
 Nottinghamshire Police welcome further dialogue on innovative ways to support new styles of policing.
-No additional comments were provided By the Police services in respect of the proposed site allocations within the LAPP.